gicentre/litvis/documents/tutorials/geoTutorials/openstreetmap.md

 ## 3. Clipping and filtering feature layers with MapShaper

-OpenStreepMap files contain many layers of data and many attributes, most of which we will not need for typical visualization applications.
+OpenStreetMap files contain many layers of data and many attributes, most of which we will not need for typical visualization applications.
 We will use the excellent online [mapshaper](https://mapshaper.org) from [Matthew Bloch](https://github.com/mbloch/mapshaper) to perform some spatial and attribute filtering and to convert the selected data into topoJSON format ready for use with Vega-Lite (see also the useful [mapshaper command reference](https://github.com/mbloch/mapshaper/wiki/Command-Reference)).

 As a first step, let's extract the building outlines from the OSM `polyMap.geojson` file: